-The Fiscal Year 2005-2006 Action Plan describes actions on the part of the State of Tennessee to administer and implement the four United States Department of Housing and Urban Development (HUD) Consolidated Plan grant programs: Small Cities Community Development Block Grant (CDBG), Emergency Shelter Grant Program (ESG), HOME Investment Partnership Program (HOME) and the Housing Opportunities for Persons with AIDS (HOPWA).
-The Action Plan is part of the five-year Consolidated Planning Process required by HUD in order for the State to receive funding for the four programs, each of which is described within this document.
+The Fiscal Year 2006-2007 Action Plan describes actions on the part of the State of Tennessee to administer and implement the four United States Department of Housing and Urban Development (HUD) Consolidated Plan grant programs.
+The period covered by this Action Plan is the State Fiscal Year, July 1, 2006 to June 30, 2007.